 If you are staying Ao Nang, there are also a number of private English-speaking doctors’ clinics, including a pediatrician (available during Nov – Apr only).
 If you do not have travel insurance, be sure to ask for all charges upfront, as these places tend to hike up their prices for claims purposes.

 There are many banks in both Krabi and Ao Nang.
 Opening hours are usually from 8.30am-3.30pm weekdays (9am-5pm in Ao Nang), excepting public holidays.
 Currency exchange booths are generally open longer; most do not charge commission.
 ATM cash machines can be found in all tourist areas, including on the islands.

 The main Post & Telegraph Office is on Utarakit Road in Krabi Town (Tel: 0-7561-1050).
 It is open from 8am- 4.30pm weekdays, 9-12am weekends.
 There is also a smaller branch in Ao Nang, with the same opening hours, next to The Art of Yoga Studio in the village.
 Packing services are available.

 Mobile phone network coverage is almost 100 percent around Krabi, although you may experience difficulties in some remote areas, or when driving through the limestone cliffs.
 Thai pay-as-you-go sim cards can be bought for as little as 50 Baht in any 7-Eleven store (top up here as well), with no registration required – all you need is an unlocked phone.
-Pay-as-you-go (pre-paid) Thai 3G sims and micro sim cards (for iPad) can be bought in larger mobile phone shops.
+Pay-as-you-go (pre-paid) Thai 3G sims and micro sim cards (for iPad) can be bought in larger mobile phone shops, though 3G speeds are rarely seen.
 For cheap international calls buy a long-distance calling card or use the TOT public phone booths.